 Want help to go bankrupt?
 Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

 Which debts are Included in Bankruptcy?

 When you go bankrupt almost all of your unsecured debts are included.
-Any bank loans, credit cards, store cards, overdrafts and Payday loans you may have are added.
-On top of these other debts are also written off:
+These are things like bank loans, credit cards, store cards, overdrafts and Payday loans.

 Money owed to HMRC is added to your bankruptcy.
-Income tax arrears and VAT from a self employed business are all included and written off with your other debts.
+Income tax arrears and VAT from a self employed business are all included and written off.

-If any of your creditors have already issued a CCJ against you it does not matter.
-This debt is also included.
-Even an attachement of earnings already in place is overturned.
+If a CCJ has been issued against you this debt is also included.
+In addition an attachment of earnings already in place is overturned.
 The deductions from your wages will stop.

 Which Debts Cannot be Included in Bankruptcy?